This page explains how we use your personal data.

 When you contact us or use our services, we collect the following types of information:

-Information you, or your firm, provide to us
+Information you, or your firm, provide to us (or to a partner firm of ours)

 If you contact us to enquire about our services, we will use your name and contact details to respond to you and keep in contact with you, unless you ask us not to.